 “We need Star Peace, not Star Wars.”

-In 1991 conservative military forces attempted a coup where the life of Gorbachev was in serious jeopardy.
-The Coup eventually failed but on returning to Moscow political power had shifted from the Politburo to modernisers such as Yeltsin.
+In 1991 conservative military forces attempted a coup to overthrow Gorbachev to save the Soviet Union and Communist system.
+The life of Gorbachev was in serious jeopardy.
+The Coup eventually failed but on returning to Moscow, political power had shifted from the Politburo to modernisers such as Yeltsin.
 Gorbachev resigned and never made a successful return to Russian politics.

 Raisa Maximova, Gorbachev’s wife died of Leukaemia in 1999.
 They had one daughter, Irina.